 Senses

 Flies have five senses: sight, hearing, smell, taste, and touch.
 Their eyesight is excellent, and most also have color vision.
 Their antennae have hair-like sensory nerve cells that detect odors and sound waves.
-The maxillary palpi (part of their mouthparts) have taste-sensors.
-Scattered hairs on the body can feel when they’re touched.
+The maxillary palpi (part of their mouthparts) have taste sensors.
+They can feel touch through scattered hairs on the body.

 Reproduction